Gram matrix: Positive-semidefiniteness

-The Gram matrix is symmetric in the case the real product is real-valued; it is Hermitian in the general, complex case by definition of an inner product.
+The Gram matrix is symmetric in the case the inner product is real-valued; it is Hermitian in the general, complex case by definition of an inner product.

 The Gram matrix is positive semidefinite, and every positive semidefinite matrix is the Gramian matrix for some set of vectors.
 The fact that the Gramian matrix is positive-semidefinite can be seen from the following simple derivation:

 The first equality follows from the definition of matrix multiplication, the second and third from the bi-linearity of the inner-product, and the last from the positive definiteness of the inner product.

 Note that this also shows that the Gramian matrix is positive definite if and only if the vectors $v_i$ are linearly independent (that is, $\sum_i x_i v_i \neq 0$ for all $x$).

 Finding a vector realization

 Given any positive semidefinite matrix $M$, one can decompose it as: